Daniel2193/PSVR_JoyCon_VR_Bridge/README.md

 This Repo is my attempt on making VR Games playable without actual VR Hardware

+For this Project im using a PSVR Headset and 2 Nintendo Switch Joycons

+# Setup

 If you want to use it you need these 2 programs

 - TrinusPSVR (https://www.trinusvirtualreality.com/psvr/)